Introduction to Biblical Christianity (Christianity 101)

 The resurrection demonstrates Christ’s victory over sin and death.
 It also demonstrates the believer’s victory over sin and new life in Christ.
 The resurrection legitimizes all of Christ’s teaching, by demonstrating his absolute authority and power over all creation, including his own death.
 The apostle Paul connects the work of salvation to both Christ’s death and resurrection, “who was delivered up for our trespasses and raised for our justification.”
 (Romans 4:25)

 The crucifixion of Christ for mankind has three chief components.
 The first function of the crucifixion was expiation: that is Christ took our sins in his body.
 Secondly, we received Christ’s righteousness.
 Finally, Jesus bore the fury of God’s anger toward sinful man upon himself.
 The biblical word for this is propitiation.
 In this sense Christ’s death can be understood as a “substitution.”
-Where humakind was wicked and deserved wrath and punishment, Jesus stood as a “substitute,” taking both our sin and the penalty for our sin upon himself.
-He died in our place.
+Where humankind deserved punishment, Jesus was a “substitute,” taking both our sin and the penalty for our sin upon himself.
+He took our sin and penalty in exchange for his righteousness.

 (Leviticus 16, Isaiah 53, Matthew 26:28, Mark 10:45, John 1:29, 14:6, Acts 4:12, Romans 3:25, 5:8, 1 Corinthians 5:7, 15:3, 2 Corinthians 5:21, Galatians 2:20-1, Ephesians 2:8-9,1 Timothy 2:5-6, Titus 2:11-14, Hebrews 1:3, Hebrews 9, Hebrews 10, 1 Peter 2:24, 3:18, 1 John 2:2, 3:5, 4:10)